dlang/project-ideas/README.md

 ## Label Types
 Different labels are used to help organisiong the project i.deas.
 Inspect the describtions of the labels to understand there meaning

+## University theses
+If you are a student and are interesting in working on a project idea for your thesis, please do not hesitate to leave a comment on the issue and/or conntact people mentioned with that issue.